Latch On: 18 Spanish Suffixes You’ll Never Want to Let Go Of

 You do not need to learn them all at once, but you will definitely encounter most of them on your way to proficiency.

-Because of time and space limitations, you will not find an exhaustive list of Spanish suffixes here.
-Instead, you will get the 18 most helpful, commonly-used ones, along with a brief explanation and lots of examples for each of them.
+In this post you will get the 18 most helpful, commonly-used ones, along with a brief explanation and lots of examples for each of them.

 1. -ito / -ita